udzura/slides/rubykaigi2024/index.md

 ----
 <!--
+_class:
-_class: normal
+  - normal
+  - pre-top9
 -->

-# ...And passing String from WASM to JS
+# And passing String from WASM to JS

-- Is vice versa
+- ...
+Is vice versa

 ```javascript
 var off = window.instance.exports.get_my_string_from_wasm();